SystemsCyber/ShimDLL/README.md

 ![Developer Command Prompt](DeveloperCommandPromptScreenshot.png)

 # Making a Shim DLL
 The conceptual idea of the ShimDLL is for the ShimDLL to present itself to a legitimate program.
-The ShimDLL will then connect to the real RP1210 driver to keep all the functionallity.
+The ShimDLL will then connect to the real RP1210 driver to keep all the functionality.
 The ShimDLL will communicate with the legitimate program using local sockets for interprocess communications.